Rusal bonds slump, customers review contracts as U.S. sanctions bite

 They are wary that Washington could slap so-called “secondary sanctions” on them if they are deemed to be facilitating Rusal’s business.

-Rio Tinto, a Rusal customer, said it was reviewing its trading relationship with the Russian firm.
+Rio Tinto (RIO.L), a Rusal customer, said it was reviewing its trading relationship with the Russian firm.

-“We will obviously do what we have to do to ensure that we comply with applicable sanctions,” Alf Barrios, Rio Tinto Aluminum’s chief executive, said in an interview.
+“We will obviously do what we have to do to ensure that we comply with applicable sanctions,” Alf Barrios, Rio Tinto Aluminium’s chief executive, said in an interview.

 But the company said it was premature to speculate on the future of an Australian venture of which Rusal is part owner.
 Rusal owns 20 percent of Rio’s Queensland Alumina operation, and Rio owns the remaining 80 percent.